TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 That's why Navisworks ended up with three separate file formats.
 As we'll see, all the formats are built from common elements, but each is optimized for a separate purpose.

+{% include candid-image.html src="/assets/images/file-formats/navis-file-format-workflow.svg" alt="Navisworks File Formats and the Design Review Workflow" %}

+Navisworks was created as a single user desktop product.
+As such, workflows revolve around files.
+The overall project is represented by a set of design files.
+Anything beyond the most simple project will have more than one design file.
+Large projects typically have hundreds.
+The project is broken down into separate design files by discipline, the capacity limits of the design tools and the need for multiple designers to work independently.

+The first step in the workflow is to convert each design file into the optimized Navisworks format.
+The output is stored in an NWC file (NavisWorks Cache).
+For file formats that Navisworks can open directly, the conversion to NWC happens in the background.
+To the end user, it looks like they've opened the design files directly.

+In order to perform whole project reviews, the design files need to be aggregated together.
+The end user opens a set of design files and Navisworks reads the corresponding NWC files (reconverting if they're out of date) and then merges the individual models into a single common model.
+References to the files that make up the project, together with any metadata created during the Navisworks session, are stored in an NWF file (NavisWorks Fileset).

+Any issues found during the design review session will ultimately need to be fixed by updating some or all of the design files.
+The user then reloads the NWF (or refreshes the Navisworks session).
+Navisworks uses the saved set of file references to reload the project, reconverting the updated design files and reusing the existing NWCs for design files that haven't changed.
+Any metadata stored in the NWF that references objects in the model is updated to match.

+The user may want to share the aggregated project model more widely.
+They can publish the model as a self contained NWD file (Navisworks Data) that contains the complete model and metadata.
+Combining into a single file makes the project more convenient to share and faster to load.
+The NWD file is a snapshot at a particular point in time.
+To update the model you have to go back to the NWF and publish a new NWD.

+Autodesk's cloud based construction applications provide a similar workflow.
+Initially, with [BIM 360 Glue](https://help.autodesk.com/view/BIM360/ENU/?guid=GUID-E0F4D156-F9B1-428D-B32E-C0BE0805C86F), the workflow was exactly the same, just with files stored in the cloud and the process automated.
+Now, with [Autodesk BIM Collaborate](https://construction.autodesk.co.uk/products/autodesk-bim-collaborate/), the workflow is similar but the data is managed in a more granular way.

 ## Serialization

+Navisworks was written in, at the time cutting edge, now old school, object oriented C++.
+You can think of the state of an application as an arbitrary graph of objects in memory connected by references (C++ pointers).
+An arbitrary graph can include multiple references to the same object and cycles.

+{% include candid-image.html src="/assets/images/file-formats/object-graph.svg" alt="Arbitrary graph includes multiple paths and cycles" %}

+Navisworks uses a fairly standard one pass [serialization](https://isocpp.org/wiki/faq/serialization) algorithm.
+You start at the root and ask the object to serialize itself, passing in the output stream and a dictionary that maps objects to an incrementing integer id.
+Each object checks whether it already exists in the dictionary and if so writes out a reference to the corresponding id.
+Otherwise, it adds itself to the dictionary with the next available id, then writes out its type and contents, including asking any referenced objects to serialize themselves, thus recursing over the entire graph.

+Deserialization follows the same recursive pattern, passing in the input stream and dictionary.
+If the stream contains a reference to an object, return the corresponding object in the dictionary.
+Otherwise, read in the object type, create a default instance of that type and add it to to the dictionary with the next available id.
+Then ask the object to read its contents, including deserializing any referenced objects.

+You may be wondering why I'm talking about the serialization algorithm rather than describing the file format spec.
+That's because there is no spec.
+The file format is whatever the Navisworks code writes out.

+There is some underlying structure.
+The input and output stream classes support versioning, binary or text output, compressed or uncompressed.
+We used a rigorous versioning policy where every change in the format, no matter how small, resulted in a new file version with code that could read and write both the new and previous versions.
+Navisworks can, in theory, still read files created by the first versions of Navisworks.

 ## Model Representation